For the 2017/18 academic year tuition fees will be:

 Placement scholarship are paid to students on unpaid placements.
 The placement scholarship is £1000.

 If you will be studying abroad for your placement year then you can apply to Student Finance England for the same level of funding as in a normal academic year.
-This would includes grant if you usually qualify for these.
+This also includes a slightly higher maintenance loan and a grant if you usually qualify for one.

-If you normally recieve a grant based on household income you may also qualify for a travel grant.
+If you normally recieve a loan or grant based on household income you may also qualify for a travel grant.
 SFE will send you an application form if you qualify.

 All overseas placements are eligible for a placements scholarship of £1000.